I’m New! What should I know?

 What is the worship like?

 We invite you to join us each week as we worship together.
-Our services vary from traditional liturgy that highlights the great hymns and responses of Christianity, to upbeat contemporary praise music and unscripted prayer.
+Our services vary from traditional liturgy that highlights the great hymns and responses of Christianity (8am service), to upbeat contemporary praise music and unscripted prayer (10am service).
 We encourage everyone to participate.
 Don’t worry – we didn’t know the songs at first either.
 God comes to us in his Word and Sacrament; we respond with prayer and praise.
 Whenever you worship, we want you to leave the service renewed and enlightened.

 What about the children?

 We strive to support adults with children during worship.
 Children are encouraged to worship with adults.
-If needed, adults are able to make use of a Cry Room and/or a Youth Room.
+If needed, adults are able to make use of a Cry Room and/or the Nursery.
 Both have amplified sound so adults stepping out of the service to care for a child may continue to listen.

 What if I need to talk to someone about an issue?

 We care about you because Jesus cares about you.
 For that reason, we are dedicated to helping people no matter what the issue may be.
-Our pastoral staff is always willing to listen.
-Contact the church office at 952-432-5527 or info@goodshep.com and ask to speak with a pastor.
+Our pastor is always willing to listen.
+Contact the church office at 952-432-5527 or info@goodshep.com and ask to speak with our pastor.
 If your issue is more pressing, we generally refer people Christian Family Solutions.
-CFS is an independent, not-for-profit organization servign people in need regardless of their faith affiliation.
-Although independent, CFS shares faith fellowship with the WELS and the Evangelical Lutherand Synod (ELS).
+CFS is an independent, not-for-profit organization serving people in need regardless of their faith affiliation.
+Although independent, CFS shares faith fellowship with the WELS and the Evangelical Lutheran Synod (ELS).
 They have an office in Lakeville, MN, or will hold virtual appointments, if necessary.

 Why is church membership important?